kaizencycle/Kaizen-OS/apps/website-creator/README.md

 **Build beautiful websites for your `.gic` domains!**

 Create sovereign **Civic Homes** that bind a `name.gic` to a DID, profile JSON-LD, and ledger proofs.
-This is the public-facing tool for anyone to create their own `.gic` website in the Civic OS ecosystem.
+This is the public-facing tool for anyone to create their own `.gic` website in the Kaizen OS ecosystem.

 ## 🚀 Quick Start